At City Connects, we always share what we’re learning. It’s a vital way to promote student success.

 As Dearing explains on a webinar slide, there is speculation that the social capital provided by a family’s connections to school and to their community can provide social capital that “may be of exceptional value” for their well-being and social integration.

-Meeting these needs is important work school districts and for the country because as the population of immigrant students grow, they become increasingly critical to the nation’s social and economic future.
+Meeting these needs is important work for school districts and for the country because as the population of immigrant students grow, they become increasingly critical to the nation’s social and economic future.

 In the webinar, Dearing also notes that conventional student support models tend to function in silos.
 Counselors and school nurses provide help, without the input of teachers.
 The focus is often on students who have the greatest needs.
 And the intervention addresses students’ challenges.